The New Zealand Screen Crisis: Why 2026 Is the Year of the Digital Eye

 The Cortisol and Sleep Connection

-The impact goes beyond tired eyes.
-Research highlighted by AARP indicates that blue light exposure in the hours before sleep suppresses melatonin production, disrupting cortisol rhythms and leaving professionals feeling wired yet fatigued.
-For office workers finishing late or working hybrid schedules across time zones, this cycle quietly compounds over weeks.
+The impact may go beyond tired eyes.
+Some research suggests that blue light exposure in the hours before sleep can suppress melatonin production, which may in turn affect cortisol rhythms and leave people feeling wired yet fatigued.
+The evidence here is still developing rather than settled, but for office workers finishing late or working hybrid schedules across time zones, it's a pattern many report recognising.

-Consistent, low-cost protection worn daily can meaningfully interrupt that pattern, which brings us to the specific frames actually worth your time and budget.
+Consistent, low-cost protection worn daily may help interrupt that pattern for some people, which brings us to the specific frames actually worth your time and budget.

 Top Picks: The Best Affordable Blue Light Glasses in NZ for 2026